Morgan Tsvangirai Fast Facts

 April 2012 - Announces engagement to hairdresser Elizabeth Macheka.

-September 15, 2012 - Marries Macheka, defying a court order not to.
+September 15, 2012 - Defies a court order and marries Macheka.
 The court said Tsvangirai is already in a "customary marriage" to another woman.
 They intend to appeal the cancellation of their marriage license.

-November 2012 - Reaches a financial settlement with Lorcadia Karimatsenga to formally end their relationship.
+November 2012 - Reaches a financial settlement with Karimatsenga to formally end their relationship.

-August 3, 2013 - Loses in the presidential election with 34% of the vote, to President Robert Mugabe's 61%, according to the election commission.
+August 3, 2013 - Loses in the presidential election with 34% of the vote, to Mugabe's 61%, according to the election commission.
 Tsvangirai alleges widespread fraud and promises to challenge the results in court.

-August 16, 2013 - Withdraws his court case challenging President Mugabe's re-election.
+August 16, 2013 - Withdraws his court case challenging Mugabe's re-election.

 June 27, 2016 - Reveals he is suffering from colon cancer.